Steven Gault: Project Tandem

-In April 2005, the OPP's Anti-Biker Enforcement Unit recruited Gault as a full time agent source informer, signing a contract with Gault giving him immunity while paying him $1,900 dollars per week and another $15,000 dollars per month in a trust fund while also paying his income taxes.
+In April 2005, the OPP's Anti-Biker Enforcement Unit recruited Gault as a full-time agent source informer, signing a contract with Gault giving him immunity while paying him $1,900 per week and another $15,000 per month in a trust fund while also paying his income taxes.
 An informer is someone who provides information to the police, usually in exchange for money, but does not have to testify in court and does not enjoy immunity; by contrast, an agent source informer has a contract giving him or her immunity from past and future crimes and is guaranteed to be paid a certain sum of money as specified in the contract, in exchange for which the agent source informer must agree to testify in court.
 Gault was the key informer behind what the police called Project Tandem under which Gault was to wear a wire while conducting drug deals with various Hells Angels.
 Project Tandem was supposed to last only six months, but instead went on for 18 months until September 2006 as Gault collected more information than the police had expected about the Hells Angels.
 Gault was greatly disliked by his police handers, who felt he was the most unsavory of informers.

 In 2005, Gault bonded with Gerald "Skinny" Ward, the president of the Angels' Niagara chapter, during a motorcycle ride to Prince Edward Island, and having gained his trust, suggested he do business with him.
 Ward was close to having a monopoly of the cocaine trade in the Niagara peninsula and was well known in underworld circles for the high quality of his cocaine.
 The police estimated that Ward was responsible for about 75% of all the cocaine sales in the Niagara peninsula.
-On 18 August 2005, Gault visited Welland to meet Ward while wearing a wire and was recorded buying 1.1 kilograms of cocaine from Ward for $42,000 dollars in cash.
+On 18 August 2005, Gault visited Welland to meet Ward while wearing a wire and was recorded buying 1.1 kilograms of cocaine from Ward for $42,000 in cash.
 As Ward's cocaine was about 85-91% pure, Gault joked while buying the cocaine "I never even tried it, I'm like, I'm trying not to touch it".
-On 5 October 2005, Gault visited Ward at his Wellland home, where he was recorded buying one kilogram of cocaine for $38,000 dollars in cash.
+On 5 October 2005, Gault visited Ward at his Wellland home, where he was recorded buying one kilogram of cocaine for $38,000 in cash.
 During his visits, Ward talked frankly with Gault about his business, saying his chapter was supposed to have at least six members as required by the Angel rules, but in fact had only three members as it was difficult to recruit "good guys".
 Ward told Gault that he that despite the high price that he charged for his cocaine, he was not stocking up as he believed that the price would come down eventually, leading Gault to say that it was "playing the stock market".
 Ward replied: "Pretty well the same thing.
 You're up, you're down.".
-Between August 2005-February 2006, Ward sold Gault altogether some $156,000 dollars worth of cocaine.
+Between August 2005-February 2006, Ward sold Gault altogether some $156,000 worth of cocaine.